 Please make your own flight arrangements to Florence.

-We will leave the hotel at 6 pm and go to Suverto, a tiny little Tuscan village that dates back hundreds of years, for an aperitif.
+In the early evening we head out to the coastline, and then go to a tiny little Tuscan village that dates back hundreds of years for an aperitif.
 This is where Filippo lives.
 He's going to be the next Mayor!
-We will have some sparkling wine, some small bites, and seemingly meet everyone in the village.
-How many brothers do Italians have?
+We'll have some bubbly and small local bites.

-We will then go for our first winery visit, and dinner, at Tua Rita. www.tuarita.it Tua Rita is a Super Tuscan cult wine that was the first ever in Tuscany to get a 100 point Parker rating.
+We will then leave for a visit and dinner at Tua Rita winery. www.tuarita.it Tua Rita is a Super Tuscan cult wine that was the first ever in Tuscany to get a 100 point Parker rating.
 We will have several courses for dinner in their private dining room along with a large number of wines, including their top cuvees.
-The family always joins us for dinner.
-We learn about Syrah and Merlot here, as well as Sangiovese.
+It's a great first night.

 Super Tuscan Heaven

-Espresso, breakfast, and then we'll drive 20 minutes through medieval villages towards Bolgheri.
+Espresso, breakfast, and then we'll drive 20 minutes through medieval villages, dating pre 990 towards Bolgheri.
 The Tuscan countryside is idyllic.